terrajobst/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker-end

-Para obter mais informações sobre os componentes do .NET Core Framework e os métodos de distribuição, como informações sobre o tempo de execução do .NET Core e o SDK do .NET Core, consulte [sobre o .NET Core: composição](/dotnet/core/about#composition).
+For more information on .NET Core framework components and distribution methods, such as information on the .NET Core runtime and the .NET Core SDK, see [About .NET Core: Composition](/dotnet/core/about#composition).

 ### <a name="packages"></a>Pacotes